LordAshes/TaleSpire-CommonCodeSnippets/DeveloperConventions.md

 the asset that the asset bundle is providing.
 This is important so that possible future plugins can determine which asset bundles are high performance only.

-The latest version of EAR does not require hot key animations to be named Anim01, Anim02, ..., Anim07.
-Instead the hot keys just trigger the first thru seventh animation.
-However, this does not always match the order in which the animations have been listed in Unity.
-As such plugins cannot rely on the order to determine which animation is which.
-To maximize the compatibility of an asset with future ruleset it is recommended to include the following animations with the following names.
-This will allow plugins to search for those names to see if a asset supports them:

 ```
-Idle = A static pose or animation representing the default character pose or animation.
+Anim01 = (Idle) A static pose or animation representing the default character pose or animation.
-Ready = An alert of battle stance pose or animation used in combat (or other alert situations).
+Amim02 = (Ready) An alert of battle stance pose or animation used in combat (or other alert situations).
-Melee = A melee attack animation.
+Anim03 = (Melee) An melee attack animation.
 Plays once.
-Range = A range attack animation.
+Anim04 = (Range) A range attack animation.
 Plays once.
-Magic = A magic attack animation.
+Anim05 = (Magic) A magic attack animation.
 Plays once.
-Death = A falling over animation.
+Anim07 = (Death) A falling over animation.
 Clamped in last frame.
+Anim08 = (Walk) A continious walking animation.
 ```

 All of these animations are optional but if present using the indicated name will ensure that plugins